 No firearms dealer may transfer, expose for transfer, or have in his or her possession with intent to transfer, any firearm or ammunition without being licensed by the State of Washington.1 Licenses are granted by the appropriate local or state licensing authority, and no person may qualify for a license without first receiving a federal firearms license and undergoing fingerprinting and a background check.2 In addition, if a person is ineligible to possess a firearm or obtain a concealed pistol license, he or she cannot qualify for a dealer’s license.3 (See the Washington Prohibited Purchasers Generally and Washington Concealed Weapons Permitting sections for further information on those topics.)
 For laws requiring firearm dealers to conduct background checks on prospective purchasers, see the section entitled Background Checks in Washington.

-- The purchaser provides proof that he or she has completed a recognized firearm safety training program within the last five years and one of the following occurs:
+- The purchaser provides proof of completion of a recognized firearm safety training program within the last five years that complies with the requirements of state law, or proof that the purchaser is exempt from the training requirement;

-No handgun may be sold under any circumstances unless the purchaser is personally known to the dealer or presents clear evidence of his or her identity.7 In addition, no person may deliver a firearm to anyone whom he or she has reasonable cause to believe is ineligible to possess a firearm.8
+No handgun may be sold under any circumstances unless the purchaser is personally known to the dealer or presents clear evidence of his or her identity.6 In addition, no person may deliver a firearm to anyone whom he or she has reasonable cause to believe is ineligible to possess a firearm.7

-Licensed dealers must also keep a record of every handgun sold in a book kept for that purpose.11 Dealers are also required to keep detailed forms in triplicate of each handgun sold.12 See the Washington Retention of Sales / Background Check Records for more detail.
+Licensed dealers must also keep a record of every handgun sold in a book kept for that purpose.10 Dealers are also required to keep detailed forms in triplicate of each handgun sold.11 See the Washington Retention of Sales / Background Check Records for more detail.

 For laws applicable to both licensed and private firearm sellers, including special provisions for pawnbrokers and second-hand dealers, please see the Washington Private Sales section.